 These third party operators will often also guarantee that they will get you back to the ship on time or pay for travel arrangements to get you to the next port of call in the very rare chance you do miss your embarkation time.
 So, be sure to read the fine print before booking.

 Third Party Shore Excursion Vendors Offer All Types of Tours Including Beach Breaks

 In our experiences, the tours offered through these companies are smaller, with fewer travelers, allowing for more time at different stops and more personalized customer service during the tour.

 Cancellation policies vary, but many reputable third party vendors will offer refunds if your cruise ship does not dock at a port of call for unforeseen reasons.
-On our recent Adventure of the Seas cruise, our itinerary was altered due to a hurricane causing us to miss three excursions booked with our third party vendor.
+On our Adventure of the Seas cruise, our itinerary was altered due to a hurricane causing us to miss three excursions booked with our third party vendor.
 Upon return home, we followed the company’s policy and received a full refund by mail within two weeks without any issues.

-Booking Directly with A Local Tour Provider
+Booking Directly with a Local Tour Provider

 For the more experienced cruiser, or someone looking to customize their vacation experience, you can book cruise shore excursions directly with the local tour companies themselves.